LukeJC3/JC3MP-server-restart-and-zombie-mode-handler/README.md

 What I've done basically is made a simple restart script for the server (autorestart) and another one to detect zombie mode (zombiehandler).
 There's probably better ways to make these if you know your way around better, but I do not so 🤷.

-autorestart will constantly check if the server is running, and if not, restart it using nohup (you don't need to know the details for this, just that this creates a log file. with the server window's outputs next to the server executable).
+autorestart will constantly check if the server is running, and if not, restart it using nohup (you don't need to know the details for this, just that this creates a log file with the server window's outputs next to the server executable).
 This will take care of regular crashes where the server simply stops running.

-zombiehandler will constantly scan the server log file (nohup.out) and if it notices the message "Loaded 0 package" appears in the logs file, which it will if the server starts. in zombie mode, it will restart the server and delete the logs file.
+zombiehandler will constantly scan the server log file (nohup.out) and if it notices the message "Loaded 0 package" appears in the logs file, which it will if the server starts in zombie mode, it will restart the server and delete the logs file.

 # Setup